quickfeed/quickfeed/doc/design-docs/pr-feedback.md

   This information would still have to be somehow communicated to students.
 Probably the easiest way of doing this would simply be to state in the assignment that users should check reviewers on their pull request.
 - If we now are going for a group only implementation, what should happen with issues/tasks?
 Should issues now only be created on group repositories?

-#### Implementation
+## Implementation

 There are two types of hooks quickfeed will have to listen to.
 One would be when a pull request is created/opened, while the other would be when a pull request is closed (ideally when it is going to be merged).

+### When a pull request is created

-When receiving created/opened event, quickfeed would first have to check if this pull request is from a student group repository, since those are the only ones we want to manage.
+When receiving a created/opened event, quickfeed would first have to check if this pull request is from a student group repository, since those are the only ones we want to manage.
+It will also have to check if this pull request is created with an associated issue/task, otherwise we have no way of differentiating regular pull requests to the ones quickfeed should handle.
+This means that students will have to correctly link their pull request to an existing task/issue when creating it, and if not, the pull request should not be handled.
+A pull request will from here on be referred to as being "legitimate" when these conditions are true.

-Creating a pull request data-record would then seem fitting, letting us keep an association of all pull requests internally.
-Here quickfeed will also need to check the associated assignment, so as to see which pull request related settings are desired (such as whether quickfeed should auto assign reviewers).
-The student creating the pull request will also have to be assigned as owner/responsible on the pull request data-record.
+After passing all these tests, a pull request data-record should be created, letting us keep an association of all pull requests internally.
+Quickfeed will need to check the associated assignment, so as to see which pull request related settings are desired (such as whether quickfeed should auto assign reviewers).
+The student creating the pull request will also have to be assigned as owner/responsible for the pull request data-record.

+The data-record should look as follows:

+PullRequest
+- ID                      number
+- Some foreign key?       number
+- Owner                   reference to user data-record
+- Reviewers               reference to several user data-records
+- Approved                bool
+- Merged                  bool

+### When a pull request is closed

+For closing legitimate pull requests there are seemingly four different scenarios we must take into consideration.
+1. When a pull request is closed and merged after it has been approved by a teacher.
+2. When a pull request is closed, but not merged, after being approved by a teacher.
+3. When a pull request is closed and merged, but has not been approved by a teacher.
+4. When a pull request is closed, but not merged, and has not been approved by a teacher.

+#### Scenario 1

+Scenario one is the only scenario where things are happening as they should.
+Quickfeed should check if the pull request has status "approved" (how it is set to approved is currently unknown), and then handle the completion of the according task.

+TO BE CONTINUED...